 Records Management – All healthcare records are stored confidentially in secure locations.

-Legislation – There are laws in place to protect your information, including the Data Protection Act 1998, General Data Protection Regulation (from May 2018) and the Human Rights Act 1998.
+Legislation – There are laws in place to protect your information, including the Data Protection Act 2018, General Data Protection Regulation and the Human Rights Act 1998.

 Caldicott Guardian – Within Newbridge there is a designated person named the ‘Caldicott Guardian’ whose responsibility it is to ensure that these laws are upheld.
 The Caldicott Guardian for Newbridge Care Systems is Dr Anthony Winston

 You have the right to contact the Caldicott Guardian or the Information Commissioner’s Office if you feel that there has been a breach of your confidentiality.

 Can you see the information we collect about you?

 If you are concerned about how your health information is used you can speak to the healthcare professional involved in your care.

 The Data Protection Act 1998 and the General Data Protection Regulation also gives you the right to know what information we hold about you, what we use it for and if the information is to be shared, who it will be shared with.

 You have the right to apply for access to the information we hold about you, whether it is stored electronically or on paper.
 We have a duty to provide this information in a format that is accessible to you (e.g. large print or Braille) and in a way that you can understand, explaining any abbreviations where necessary.

 Where you agree, this access right may be met by enabling you to view the record without obtaining a copy.